Environmental Action Plan and Compliance

 Environment-Related Accidents and Complaints

-Regarding environment-related complaints, a company neighboring the Toyama Technology Center consulted with Astellas in terms of sunlight reflection from our equipment.
-An appropriate measure was later taken to avoid the reflection.
+Regarding environment-related complaints, a resident adjacent to the Yaizu Technical Center consulted with Astellas about noise from construction vehicles.
+An appropriate measure was later taken with the equipment.

 Soil Contamination Assessments